Three theses to kick off 2018

 1. agile management and agile leadership become the buzzword of the year.

-Over the past year, it has already become apparent that agility is being driven more from the top and that HR departments, rather than IT, are driving an agile transformation.
+Last year, it already became apparent that agility is being driven more from the top and that HR departments, rather than IT, are driving an agile transformation.
 Agile teams have not been flying under the radar for a long time: it is becoming more urgent for companies to integrate agile approaches into the rest of their structures and into a holistic strategy.

 2. the question of how to make an Agile transformation sustainably successful becomes more important.

-3. we need more reflection and fewer methods
+3. we need more reflection and less methods

 Often the question is asked: „Scrum or Kanban“, and later: „am I doing it right“.
 These are legitimate questions if you are determined to implement agile.
 After more than 10 years of experience with agile transitions, I now ask different questions:

-• What problem am I trying to solve? – That’s the question I start with.
+• What problem do I want to solve? – That is the question with which I start.

 • What practices help solve this problem? – Agile methods are great as a starter kit.
-But just like IKEA’s kitchen starter kit, they don’t have the answer to all of life’s questions, we have to learn to develop them – this is just as true with kitchen appliances and our cooking skills.
+But just like IKEA’s kitchen starter kit, they don’t have the answer to all of life’s questions; we have to learn to develop them – just as we do with kitchen appliances and our cooking skills.
 Successful teams and companies use a mix-and-match of Scrum and Kanban and other methods like XP for development practices.

 Perhaps that is the commonality of these points: Agility needs a deeper understanding of context for success.